datastackacademy/data-engineering-101/week_1/ep3/README.md

 ## Key Terms

 ### Remote Repositories and Local Repositories
-In the [course-overview section](https://github.com/datastackacademy/data-engineering-bootcamp/blob/main/getting-started/course-overview.md) you saw how to fork a copy of the remote data engineering bootcamp repo.
 You can think of a local repo as the version of a project you have on your own computer, where you can make changes to share later, and a remote repository as the one on GitHub, seen by everyone.

 ### Initializing a Repository
 This makes a unversioned project into a Git repository by creating a .git subdirectory.
 Run this command one time when you're setting up your project: